-- (a) Where a request is received from the Respondent to challenge a Provisional Measure no later than twenty-one (21) days after receiving notice of such Provisional Measure, the matter shall be determined by a Safeguarding Panel appointed in accordance with Section 5.3. - (b) Any evidence and submissions of the Parties regarding a Provisional Measure shall be made in writing and/or, if the Safeguarding Panel so orders, orally during a telephone or videoconference.
-There shall be no right to personal attendance unless the Safeguarding Panel so orders. - (c) The Safeguarding Panel hearing a challenge of a Provisional Measure has the power to lift or to vary the Provisional Measure or to impose other measures as deemed appropriate after considering the following non-exhaustive list of factors: - (i) If the provisional measure is protective in nature (such as a 'no-contact' order or area restriction), the extent to which the addition, removal or alteration of the provisional measure will bear on the risk of harm to the alleged victim(s) or other sport participants; - (ii) The strength/likelihood of success of the Respondent's case; - (iii) The interests of the Parties; and - (iv) The extent to which the addition, removal or alteration of the provisional measure would bring into disrepute or endanger public confidence in the SDRCC and/or the concerned SOs. - (d) A Respondent against whom a suspension is imposed as a Provisional Measure has the right to an expedited hearing on the appropriateness of the Provisional Measure.
+- (b) Any evidence and submissions of the Parties regarding a Provisional Measure shall be made in writing and/or, if the Safeguarding Panel so orders, orally during a telephone or videoconference hearing.
+There shall be no right to personal attendance unless the Safeguarding Panel so orders. - (c) The Safeguarding Panel hearing a challenge of a Provisional Measure has the power to lift or to vary the Provisional Measure or to impose other measures as deemed appropriate after considering the following non-exhaustive list of factors: - (i) If the Provisional Measure is protective in nature (such as a 'no-contact' order or area restriction), the extent to which the addition, removal or alteration of the Provisional Measure will bear on the risk of harm to an Interested Party or other sport participants; - (ii) The strength/likelihood of success of the Respondent's case; - (iii) The interests of the Parties; and - (iv) The extent to which the addition, removal or alteration of the Provisional Measure would bring into disrepute or endanger public confidence in the SDRCC. - (d) A Respondent against whom a suspension is imposed as a Provisional Measure has the right to an expedited hearing on the appropriateness of the Provisional Measure.
 For the sake of clarity, when the Provisional Measure imposes conditions that restrict but do not prevent the Respondent from participation, there shall be no right to an expedited hearing. - (e) A reasoned decision on a challenge of a Provisional Measure shall be communicated to the Parties within ten (10) days of the closing of submissions. - (f) A decision on a challenge of a Provisional Measure shall be final and binding and shall not be appealable to the Appeal Tribunal.

-8.6 Challenge of a Finding on a Violation
+8.6 Challenge of a Violation and/or Sanction

-- (a) A challenge of a finding on a violation can be made by the Person alleged to have committed a violation of the Applicable Conduct Rules; the alleged victim(s) of the alleged violation; or the Entity Pursuing the Violation. - (b) When assessing a challenge of a finding on a violation, the Safeguarding Panel shall apply the standard of reasonableness.

-- (c) Notwithstanding Section 3.10, a challenge of a finding on a violation will be heard by way of documentary review only, except as agreed otherwise by the Safeguarding Panel. - (d) In the event the Party challenging the violation establishes bias on the part of the Person having made the finding, a hearing de novo must be held before the Safeguarding Panel on the finding on a violation. - (e) A decision of the Safeguarding Panel on the finding on a violation shall be final and binding and shall not be appealable to the Appeal Tribunal.
+- (a) A challenge of a DSO decision on a violation or a sanction can be made by the Respondent or an Interested Party; - (b) When assessing a challenge of a DSO decision on a violation or a sanction, the Safeguarding Panel shall apply the standard of reasonableness. - (c) Notwithstanding Section 3.10, a challenge of a DSO decision on a violation or a sanction will be heard by way of documentary review only, except as agreed otherwise by the Safeguarding Panel. - (d) In the event the Party challenging a violation establishes bias on the part of the Person having investigated the allegation or the Person having decided on the violation, a hearing de novo must be held before the Safeguarding Panel on the matter of the violation. - (e) A decision of the Safeguarding Panel on a violation shall be final and binding and shall not be appealable to the Appeal Tribunal. - (f) The Safeguarding Panel shall have the power to increase, decrease or remove any sanction imposed by the DSO, with due consideration being given to the UCCMS.
+In particular, where the Safeguarding Panel determines that the Respondent has presented or presents a risk to the welfare of Minors or Vulnerable Persons, the Safeguarding Panel shall impose such sanction and/or risk management measures as it deems fair and just.

-8.7 Grounds for Challenging a Finding on a Violation
+8.7 Grounds for Challenging a Decision on a Violation or a Sanction

-A finding of whether a violation of the Applicable Conduct Rules occurred may only be challenged on the following grounds:
+A DSO decision on a violation or a sanction may only be challenged on the following grounds: